Monsters, Inc. (2001)

 Randall positions Sulley to die in a way that closely resembles when Scar positions Simba to die.

 There's a Pizza Planet truck parked to the left of the trailer where Randall ends up at.
 Plus Andy's wallpaper is used as one of Randall's backgrounds.
+Sid's Wraith Rock Monster poster is on the room of the kid that gets shredded near the start of the film.
+Toy clown is seen on the laugh floor at the end of the movie.

 Steve Buscemi's character threatens to put somebody into a wood chipper, which was the fate of his character in Fargo.